How to Paint your Walls in Two Colors

-The feel of your room depends on the colors you choose and how you organize your stripes.
-Here are some examples:
+Painting your walls with two different colors will definitely add an interesting effect in your home decor.
+The feel of your room depends on the colors you choose and how you organize the stripes.

 Vertical lines lengthen walls.
 Vertical lines can make social areas in a house feel taller and more spacious.